 Arguably the most well-known self-publishing success story is E.L.
 James’ 50 Shades of Grey trilogy.
 She self-published the first book in 2011 as an ebook and print (on demand paperback) through an independent publisher.
 What began as Twilight fan-fiction, soon became a world-known bestseller.

 Despite the mixed critical responses, Fifty Shades of Grey alone has sold over 100 million copies worldwide.
 The book holds the record for the fastest-selling paperback, making her the richest of award-winning self-published authors.

 She promoted the book on FanFiction.net by publishing episodic pieces based on the Twilight series.
 Another thing that has helped the book became world known is how accessible it is.
 Erotic novels are popular, and commercial books have a good chance at finding a readership.

 She already established a following of fans by offering her writing for free on websites.
 She had readers who wanted to read more, so she wrote more.
 Remember, you need to build a reader base and to get that you need to give away some writing for free and then publish.

 As you can see by now, authors have different reasons to self-publish their books.
 Some turn to self-publishing after being rejected from traditional publishing houses, others decide to sidestep the judgment of traditional publishers and self-publish.
 Whatever you choose it is good to keep in mind that if traditional publishers accept your manuscript, they will dictate the terms.

-When you self-publish, you get to be the boss.
-You get to decide everything related to your book from editing, through designing and formatting all the way to promoting and distributing.
+When you self-publish and sell books, you get to decide everything related to your book and publishing process.
+From editing, through designing and formatting all the way to promoting and distributing, you’re the boss.

 Remember: all the hard work will be worth it when your self-published book is finished, and you’re an official published author.